zqian50/apcsa_material/classwork/recursion/01_11_recursion.md

 declare an integer variable 'result' to store total number of letters for each number from 1 to 1000
-	call recursive method numberToWords(number here), this return number in words get th length of the word returned from the recursive method and add it to 'result'
+	call recursive method numberToWords(number here), this return number in words get the length of the word returned from the recursive method and add it to 'result'
  ```